ergoplatform/ergodocs/docs/dev/scs/ergoscript.md

 ## Proxy Contracts

 Outsourcing transaction generation to an external service/dApp can be useful or even needed in various circumstances.
 For example, avoiding wallet limitations to generate any transaction on behalf of the user - Ergo Assembler is designed for this purpose.
-Another example is to scale dApps to be able to fulfill many requests without double-spending or data invalidation - SigmaUSD dApp can use proxy contracts to avoid bank double-spending and ERG/USD oracle data invalidation.
+Another example is to scale dApps to be able to fulfil many requests without double-spending or data invalidation - SigmaUSD dApp can use proxy contracts to avoid bank double-spending and ERG/USD oracle data invalidation.

 - [EIP-0017](https://github.com/ergoplatform/eips/blob/master/eip-0017.md)